When managing land for dryland farming, indicators of success include:

 - Whole-farm soil management plans for dryland grain and pasture production in the Central West, Central Tablelands and North West of NSW

-- Maps of key topsoil & subsoil factors (red-amber-green coding); linked to soil management action plans
+- Maps of key topsoil & subsoil factors (red-amber-green coding); linked to soil management action plans and farm budgets

 - Interpretation of grain yield maps